-Dampness, rot and infestation Repair category 1 Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.
-It is noted that previous damp treatment work has been carried out.
-It is assumed that all relevant documentation/guarantees are available for transfer.
+Dampness, rot and infestation

+Repair category 1

+Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.

 Chimney stacks

 Repair category 2

-Notes Some weathering/worn render evident to chimney heads.
+Notes There are areas of weathered/eroded render evident.

 Roofing including roof space

 Repair category 2

 Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+The flat roof has a limited life only and will require regular maintenance and eventual renewal.
+There is moss growth noted to the roof coverings.